Merkin Ball: Release and reception

-Merkin Ball debuted and peaked at number seven on the US Billboard Hot 100.
+Merkin Ball debuted and peaked at number seven on the US Billboard Hot 100; it remains Pearl Jam's highest-charting original single in the United States as well as their second-highest-charting single overall, behind "Last Kiss".
 It also reached number two on the Billboard Album Rock Tracks charts and number three on the Billboard Modern Rock Tracks chart.
 Worldwide, the EP reached number two in Australia, number three in Finland, number five in Norway and number ten in Denmark.
 It additionally became a top-forty hit in Ireland, the Netherlands, New Zealand, Sweden and the United Kingdom.
-It has been certified gold by the Recording Industry Association of America for shipments of over 500,000.
+It has been certified gold by the Recording Industry Association of America (RIAA) for shipments of over 500,000.

 In September 2001, Vedder and Pearl Jam guitarist Mike McCready were joined by Young to perform "Long Road" at the America: A Tribute to Heroes benefit concert.
 "Long Road" was also used in the films Dead Man Walking, Outsourced, and Eat Pray Love and in the episode "My Five Stages" of the sitcom Scrubs.